 - Corpus Linguistics (and Bilingualism)

 - Linguistics of Sinitic Languages

-To disseminate my research findings, in year 2020, I gave a poster presentation entitled “Functional and Anaphoric Control in Mandarin Chinese” at the 25th International Lexical-Functional Grammar Conference in 2020.
-(For details, see http://web.stanford.edu/group/cslipublications/cslipublications/LFG/LFG-2020/toc.shtml.)
-In July 2021, I delivered an oral presentation on the topic of anaphora and logophoricity at the 26th International Lexical-Functional Grammar Conference (https://www.hf.uio.no/iln/english/research/news-and-events/events/conferences/2021/lfg2021/).
-In Oct 2021, I will give a talk entitled "A Data-driven Approach to Generalised Control Relations in a Discourse Pro-drop Language: Insights from a Parallel-correspondence System of Grammar" at the 30th South of England LFG Meeting to be held at the Oriental Institute, University of Oxford.
+- In Oct 2021, I gave a talk entitled "A Data-driven Approach to Generalised Control Relations in a Discourse Pro-drop Language: Insights from a Parallel-correspondence System of Grammar" in the 30th South of England LFG Meeting at the University of Oxford.

 Teaching Qualifications and Experience

 With four years of teacher training at The University of Hong Kong, I am a qualified teacher formally registered with the Hong Kong Education Bureau.
-After obtaining my first degree, I taught English to speakers of other languages (TESOL) at a school in Hong Kong for some years before I embarked on my current PhD in Linguistics studies.
-The major classes I taught were at the pre-university level, with students sitting for the university entrance exam in Hong Kong.
+During the four years of teacher training, I taught the English language to local students in Hong Kong (TESOL) at different secondary schools.
+After obtaining the first degree, I continued my teaching profession at a local school in Hong Kong for several years before embarking on PhD studies.
+The major classes I taught were at the pre-university level, preparing students for English language proficiency tests as part of the university entrance exam in Hong Kong.

 In 2021, I taught the weekly seminars of the Typology course for the 2nd and 3rd years of undergraduate students at The University of Manchester.